KRShea/KRShea.github.io/_posts/2024-04-30-making_costco_analysis.md

 ![image15](./assets/post_files/costco_making_of/image15.png){:width="600px"}

-In Power BI core visuals cross-highlighting happens behind the scenes, in Deneb the hightlightStatus is made available to the user (note that Power BI core scatterplots do not support cross-highlighting at the time of this post).
+In Power BI core visuals cross-highlighting happens behind the scenes, in Deneb the "highlightStatus" is made available to the user (note that Power BI core scatterplots do not support cross-highlighting at the time of this post).
 <br>
 ![image16](./assets/post_files/costco_making_of/image16.png){:width="600px"}